 3. Hubway Bikes

 Boston's bike-sharing program, Bluebikes (formerly Hubway), is a popular option for short trips around the city.
-With several docking stations close to student housing near Simmons University, it's both a wallet-friendly and health-conscious mode of transportation.
+With several docking stations close to Simmons off campus housing, it's both a wallet-friendly and health-conscious mode of transportation.
 Pricing starts at $2.50 for a single trip or $99 for an annual membership.

 Embarking on a journey at Simmons University in Boston promises a dynamic and enriching experience for international students.
 Located in the heart of a city steeped in history and culture, Simmons offers a student life that embraces diversity and inclusivity.
 The student apartments near Simmons University provide a comfortable and convenient base for students to immerse themselves in all aspects of university life.

-Around campus, students enjoy popular hangout spots such as Life Alive Cafe, a cozy spot for organic meals, and The Pour House Bar & Grill, known for its lively ambiance and budget-friendly eats.
-These places serve as the perfect venues for students to unwind, socialize, and form lasting friendships.
+Around campus, students enjoy popular hangout spots such as Life Alive Cafe, a cozy spot for organic meals, which is amongst the best cafes in Boston, and The Pour House Bar & Grill, known for its lively ambience and budget-friendly eats.
+These places serve as the perfect venues for students to unwind, socialise, and form lasting friendships.

 Boston, rich in cultural and historical significance, offers an exceptional experience for Simmons University students.
 Iconic landmarks like the Freedom Trail, the Museum of Fine Arts, and the beautiful Boston Public Garden provide students with ample opportunities for exploration and enrichment.

 At Simmons University, students are not only nurtured academically but also supported in their personal and social growth.
-With its prime location and inclusive Simmons University off-campus housing options, Simmons University in Boston is the perfect place for international students to thrive.
+With its prime location and inclusive apartments near Simmons University options, Simmons University in Boston is the perfect place for international students to thrive.

-Nestled within the city of Boston, Simmons University off-campus housing offers a unique opportunity to not only pursue academic excellence but also to explore some of the most famous tourist attractions.
+Nestled within the city of Boston, apartments near Simmons University offer a unique opportunity to not only pursue academic excellence but also to explore some of the most famous tourist attractions.
 Here are some of the tourist attractions near Simmons University off-campus housing.

 1. The Boston Common and Public Garden